Tests and procedures used to diagnose myelofibrosis include:

 - Androgen therapy.
 Taking a synthetic version of the male hormone androgen may promote red blood cell production and may improve severe anemia in some people.
 Androgen therapy does have risks, including liver damage and masculinizing effects in women.

 - Thalidomide and related medications.
 Thalidomide (Thalomid) and the related drugs lenalidomide (Revlimid) and pomalidomide (Pomalyst) may help improve blood cell counts and may also relieve an enlarged spleen.
 These drugs may be combined with steroid medications.
 Thalidomide and related drugs carry a risk of serious birth defects and require special precautions.
-This type of treatment is being studied in clinical trials.

-Treatments for enlarged spleen
+Treatments for an enlarged spleen

 If an enlarged spleen is causing complications, your doctor may recommend treatment.
 Your options may include: